Mark4401/WSSU/README.md

 ## Game Ideas!

-**Inspiration:** Dispatch, Detroit-Become human, and other hevy rich narrative endings.
+**Inspiration:** Dispatch, Detroit-Become human, and other heavy rich narrative endings.

+## Proof of Concepts

+can be found [here](Wiki/PoC_version_0_1.md) for version 0.1.

+## Technical Name

+Regard the project's structure and design SDK more accurately describes its use case.
+The `API` term often goes hand-in hand with other projects depending their purpose & use.

+Discussions are available on nay feedback that can help me out. :)